 Jo Dally, mobility city partnerships lead, BP

 It’s also why BP is working with a growing number of UK cities to help them explore future mobility options.
-“We’re one of four founding members of the Smart Mobility Living Lab’s [SMLL] shared research programme in London, which is trying to answer some of the big questions around infrastructure, consumer behaviour and business models,” says Jo Dally, BP’s mobility city partnerships lead.
-“But we’re also looking to support projects in cities like Manchester and Birmingham to help them respond to the changing landscape in transport.”
+“We’re looking to support projects in cities like London, Manchester, Berlin and Birmingham to help them respond to the changing landscape in transport and to answer some of the big questions around infrastructure, consumer behaviour and business models,” says Jo Dally, BP’s mobility city partnerships lead.

 For a company like BP, which has operated for more than a century, the need to keep learning and adapting is imperative.
 One of the ways it does this is through long-term, strategic university relationships and support for world-class research programmes, such as the International Centre for Advanced Materials (ICAM).